dmastrop/c11_AWS3_infra_with_python_wrapper_multiple_boto3_gitlab_pipeline_VPS/README.md

-## UPDATES part 34: Phase 2r: Implementation of module2b for post ghost analysis using a scan analysis of module2 gitlab console logs (later will be used for ML lifecycle and pattern discernment)
+## UPDATES part 34: Phase 2r: Implementation of module2b for post ghost analysis using a scan analysis of module2 gitlab console logs (later will be used for ML lifecycle and pattern discernment) and synthetic ghost injection testing

 ### Introduction: